Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 little thing to share with everybody else.
 Thanks so much for listening to you.
 We'll see you again next week.

-These are affiliate links to the products we used during this home studio portrait session.
+These are affiliate links to our products during this home studio portrait session.
 Check out the previous episode or my Resources page for links to other products we use for portraits.